kjolley/BIGSdb_documentation/dbase_setup.rst

   * force the use of a specific set when accessing database via this XML configuration: Value is the name of the set.
   * optional

+* diploid

+  * allow IUPAC 2-nuclotide ambiguity codes in allele definitions for use with diploid typing schemes: either 'yes' or 'no', default 'no' (Version 1.9.1+).
+  * optional

 *******************
 User authentication